korvin2000/kohya_ss/README.md

 git checkout tfernd/master
 ```

-This will use this fork as a remote repository so you can use the newest training for it, while it hasn't been merged with the original repo.
-Are you afraid? no fear, you can go back to your standard repo as:
+This sets up this fork as a remote repository, allowing you to access the latest training features before they're merged with the original repository.

+2. If you ever want to return to your standard repository, don't worry.
+You can revert to it with these commands:

 ```bash
 git remote remove tfernd